juhasev/sample-ninja-help/redemptions.md

 ## REDEMPTIONS

+These are you pending redemptions requests that need to approved before the panelist will get awarded their rewards.

 ### FILTERING OPTIONS
 Use the search field to find any panelist using firstname, lastname or email.
 If you would like to view redemption request for any given Sub Panel(s) you may do so by clicking the filter icon.